nabontra/Unity_Scripts/README.md

 2. Change the script to use the unique name of the GameObject you would like to disappear/reappear.
 3. If using a default object like 'Box', you will need to put the scale that you would like it to be when it 'appears'.
 Otherwise, you can make any GameObject/mesh appear with (1,1,1).

+#### SoundTrigger.cs

+1. Drag an audio file onto your GameObject.
+2. Create a collider for your player and check "is trigger".
+3. Drag the soundtrigger.cs file onto the same GameObject.

+#### SoundTrigger_Button.cs

+1. Follow steps 1 and 2 above for regular soundtrigger.cs interaction.
+2. Add SoundTrigger_Button.cs to the GameObject and edit the .cs file if you would like a specific button.
+The default button is 'e'.

 #### TeleportPlayer.cs

 1. Drag the TeleportPlayer.cs file onto an object that will teleport you, and make sure that “Instant Teleport” is checked in the properties.